esc0rtd3w/realarcade-wrapper-killer/README.md

-        * UPDATED: RAWK Game INI Database to v1.2.9
+        * UPDATED: RAWK Game INI Database to v1.3.0

                    [0 Game Entries Added] [86 Total Game Entries]

-                   * Comments updated with GH timer values, see above.
-They will be implemented in a future update.
+                   * Nothing new here :(

                    * Just because a game is not in the INI database DOES NOT mean that it will not work.
 Most games will unpack just